Discover Sydney's edgy, art-infused, urban renewal gem.

 Admire the cutting-edge architecture

-Chippendale is one of Australia’s best examples of urban reinvention.
-Since Sydney’s earliest days, this suburb had been a slum surrounding an enormous brewery.
-When the brewery finally closed in 2005, a visionary by the name of Dr Stanley Quek decided to transform its heritage buildings into one of Australia’s most exciting urban renewal precincts.
-Now called Central Park, it is a mixed-use urban village blending apartments, offices, shops (check out Japan’s most famous discount store, Daiso), restaurants and a public park.
-Go for a stroll to admire its sustainable skyscraper covered by the world's tallest vertical garden, a 150 metre (492 foot) high tapestry of plants, flowers and vines created by French botanist Patrick Blanc.
-And wander around outdoor sculptures set in a bucolic lawn and garden, including Turpin and Crawford's minimalist wind-influenced Halo.
-Across the road at the University of Technology Sydney, check out the first Australian building designed by Frank Gehry, nicknamed "the squashed brown paper bag building".
-On your neighbourhood meanderings, also look for heritage-listed Strickland House, which was Sydney’s first public housing project, as well as White Rabbit Gallery owner Judith Neilson’s house Indigo Slam, designed as a piece of sculpture to be lived in.
+Since Sydney’s earliest days, Chippendale had been a slum surrounding an enormous brewery.
+When the brewery closed in 2005, the visionary Dr Stanley Quek decided to transform its heritage buildings into one of Australia’s most exciting urban renewal precincts.
+Now called Central Park, it is a mixed-use urban village blending apartments, offices, shops, restaurants and a public park.
+Go for a stroll to admire its sustainable skyscraper covered by the world's tallest vertical garden.
+Wander around outdoor sculptures, including Turpin and Crawford's minimalist Halo.
+Across the road at the University of Technology Sydney, is the first Australian building designed by Frank Gehry, nicknamed "the squashed brown paper bag building".
+As you wander, look out for heritage-listed Strickland House, Sydney’s first public housing project, as well as White Rabbit Gallery owner Judith Neilson’s house Indigo Slam, designed as a piece of sculpture to be lived in.

 Rest your head and dine in-house